Canopy Pricing 2026: Plans, Module Costs & The Uku Alternative

 |---|---|---|

-| Free Plan | • Freemium: 250 contacts only • Client Engagement features • 15-day trial of other modules | • Solo: Completely free • 1 member, 25 clients • Unlimited tasks, time tracking, CRM |
+| Solo / Entry | • Freemium: 250 contacts only • Client Engagement features • 15-day trial of other modules | • Solo: $19/member/month annual • Up to 20 active clients • Combines Team + Elite features (client budgeting + e-signatures) |

-| Entry Level | • Starter: $45/user/month (annual) • Limited to 4 users • Client Engagement + Document Management | • Team: from $38/member/month • Unlimited clients • Core features included |
+| Small Firms | • Starter: $45/user/month (annual) • Limited to 4 users • Client Engagement + Document Management | • Team: $38/member/month annual • Unlimited members + clients • Reporting + Teamwork Tools + Projects |

-| Mid-Tier | • Essentials: $66/user/month (annual) • Core practice management • Limited to 4 users | • Elite: $48/member/month • Client Budgeting, Document Management • BI Reporting, workforce management |
+| Mid-Tier | • Essentials: $66/user/month (annual) • Core practice management • Limited to 4 users | • Elite: $48/member/month annual • Client Budgeting, Document Management • BI Analytics, workforce management |

-| Growing Firms | • Base: $150/month + modules • $32-40 Workflow, $22-31 Billing • Requires calculating total | • Enterprise: $88/member/month • Custom integrations • Dedicated account manager |
+| Growing Firms | • Base: $150/month + modules • $32-40 Workflow, $22-31 Billing • Requires calculating total | • Enterprise: $88/member/month annual • Custom integrations • Dedicated account manager |

 | Best For | Firms needing specialized tax resolution tools and granular module control | Firms wanting transparent pricing with fast & flexible deployment |